jingxil/Neural-Decision-Forests/README.md

 By adding the nonlinearity in the routing function, the accuraries can reach 0.6502 and 0.9753 respectively on the UCI_Yeast and UCI_Letter.

+# Note
+Some people may experience the 'loss is NaN' situation which could be caused by the output probability being zero.
+Please make sure you have normalized your data and used a large enough tree size and depth.
+In the case that you want to stick with your tree setting, a workaround could be to clamp the output value.